 Deforestation can either be carried out:

-Sustainable deforestation occurs when trees that are cut down are replaced through replanting.
-However, more often than not, unsustainable deforestation is taking place.
+ustainable deforestation means that trees which are cut down are replaced through replanting.
+Unfortunately, most of the time, deforestation happens unsustainably.
 This is because trees are being cut down faster than they can regenerate.

 Forests play an important role in regulating the environment.
 They provide moisture and shade the ground, which helps to prevent wildfires from occurring.

-When forests are removed through deforestation, the moisture and shading provided by the trees are lost.
+When forests are removed, the moisture and shade they provide are lost.
 This leads to an increase in the amount of dry, combustible material on the ground.
 These conditions make it more likely for fires to start and spread.
 As a result, there will be more frequent and intense wildfires.

 When forests are cleared, the plants and animals that lived in those forests are often unable to survive in the new, altered environment.
 Many species are adapted to living in specific types of forests.
 When those forests are destroyed, the species that depend on them may be unable to adapt and may go extinct.